• Home

 Asia, Beach Guides, Taiwan · April 5, 2021

-Laomei Green Reef: Taiwan’s Spectacular Natural Wonder
+Laomei Green Reef: Taiwan’s Seasonal Coastal Wonder

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
+As an Amazon Affiliate I earn from qualifying purchases.

 Table of Contents

-• What makes Laomei Reef so special
+• What Makes Laomei Reef Special

-• How to get to Laomei Green Reef
+• How to Get to Laomei Green Reef

-• What to do at Laomei Beach
+• What to Do at Laomei Beach

-What makes Laomei Reef so special
+What Makes Laomei Reef Special

 Travel tip: Since this is a natural landmark, please respect the environment.
 To safeguard the reef and its visitors, note that it’s strictly prohibited to walk on the reef.
 In fact, you can get a dizzying fine if caught doing so!
 I was also quite disappointed to see garbage scattered along the beach.
 Please take your trash with you!
 There are bins in the bathroom near the food vendors as well as by the lighthouse.